Aghalarovf/Penetration-Tester/Technical_Notes/Active_Directory/AD-Attacks/Delegation-Abuse.md

 Get-DomainObjectAcl -Identity "RBCD-PC" -ResolveGUIDs | `
     Where-Object { $_.ActiveDirectoryRights -match "GenericAll|GenericWrite|WriteProperty" }
 ```

-The first two queries find delegation that's already configured (post-compromise persistence indicator).
-The quota and ACL checks are pre-attack reconnaissance: they tell you whether you, as a low-privileged user, currently have the prerequisites to set up an RBCD attack against a given target.

 ### 5.3 Lab Setup — Target Object